ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 and pushing your commits back to the remote repository, you are now ready to issue a PR requesting that the remote repository maintainers review your changes for potential merger into the main branch on the remote.
-This final action must be performed from within your web browser.
-After navigating to your repo do the following:
+This final action, issuing the PR, must be performed from within your web browser.
+After navigating to your GitHub repo perform the following (See Figure 2):

 1. Click on “Pull requests” in the top navigation bar
 1. Click on “New pull request”